apache/flink/docs/hadoop_compatibility.md

 ---
-title: "Hadoop I/O Compatibility"
+title: "Hadoop Compatibility"
 ---

-Flink not only supports types that implement Apache Hadoop's `Writable` interface by default, but also provides a compatibility layer that allows for using any class extending `org.apache.hadoop.mapred(uce).InputFormat` as a Flink `InputFormat` as well as any class extending `org.apache.hadoop.mapred(uce).OutputFormat` as a Flink `OutputFormat`.

-Thus, Flink can handle Hadoop-related formats from the common `TextInputFormat` up to third-party components such as Hive through HCatalog's `HCatInputFormat`.
-Flink supports both the formats which use the old `org.apache.hadoop.mapred` API as well as the new `org.apache.hadoop.mapreduce` API.
+* This will be replaced by the TOC
+{:toc}

+Flink is compatible with many Apache Hadoop's MapReduce interfaces and allows to reuse a lot of code that was implemented for Hadoop MapReduce.

+You can:

+- use Hadoop's `Writable` [data types](programming_guide.html#data-types) in Flink programs.
+- use any Hadoop `InputFormat` as a [DataSource](programming_guide.html#data-sources).
+- use any Hadoop `OutputFormat` as a [DataSink](programming_guide.html#data-sinks).
+- use a Hadoop `Mapper` as [FlatMapFunction](dataset_transformations.html#flatmap).
+- use a Hadoop `Reducer` as [GroupReduceFunction](dataset_transformations.html#groupreduce-on-grouped-dataset).

-This document explains how to configure your Maven project correctly and shows an example.
+This document shows how to use existing Hadoop MapReduce code with Flink.

 ### Project Configuration

-The Hadoop Compatibility Layer is part of the *addons* Maven project.
+The Hadoop Compatibility Layer is part of the `flink-addons` Maven module.
 All relevant classes are located in the `org.apache.flink.hadoopcompatibility` package.
-The package includes separate packages and classes for the Hadoop `mapred` and `mapreduce` API.
+It includes separate packages and classes for the Hadoop `mapred` and `mapreduce` APIs.

 Add the following dependency to your `pom.xml` to use the Hadoop Compatibility Layer.